 The History of Chatbots

 As you may already know, AI chatbots are software that use natural language processing (NLP) to engage in conversations with users.
-But that doesn’t mean that all chatbots are created equal.
+But that doesn’t mean that all types of chatbots are created equal.
 Below, we are going to demystify three common terms for chatbot that you may be hearing across the industry: conversational chatbots, rules-based chatbots, and AI.

 You can include these bots in mobile applications, messaging apps, websites, email, and even voice platforms like Alexa.
 Online retailers are integrating their chatbots with Shopify to increase revenue.